Can't Let Go? How To Be Less Clingy In Your Relationships

 • Do you get anxious or upset if he doesn’t respond to your messages immediately?

-So why is this a problem?
+If you answered “yes” to most of these questions, you might be considered too “clingy.”
+So, why is this a problem?
 Isn’t it good to be attentive to your partner and show her that you care?

-How to become less clingy
+How to become less “clingy”

 Develop other interests and hobbies

-If you focus on your partner to exclude other hobbies and interests, it’s a recipe for boredom and stagnation.
-And let’s be honest: no one likes that.
+What incites your passion and makes your heart soar?
+Your partner might, of course, but what else?
+If you focus on your partner to exclude other hobbies and interests, it’s likely a recipe for boredom and stagnation.
+And let’s be honest: almost no one likes that.

-So spend time pursuing an activity that you enjoy.
+So, spend time pursuing an activity that you enjoy.
 If nothing comes to mind, this might be a good time to pick up a new hobby.
 Take surfing lessons or join a dance class.
 Meet with the local garden club – volunteer at an animal shelter.
+It doesn’t matter what it is, as long as it’s an activity you can enjoy on your own without your partner’s company.

 Give your partner space

-If he wants to go out for a drink with friends, you can show that you care about him by allowing him space and freedom.
-This gives him the message that his needs and wants are important to you.
+Make sure that you allow your partner that freedom so they don’t start to feel trapped.
+If they want to go out for a drink with friends, you can show that you care about them by allowing them space and freedom.
+This gives them the message that their needs and wants are important to you.

 Trust your partner